 The existing Leisure Centres are very well used and suitably located across the Borough, close to the main centres of population and hard to reach communities who can walk or cycle to the Centres.
 Despite the pandemic, the usage of the centres is good and continuing to rise as we come out of the pandemic.
 The use of existing Leisure Centres supports the concept of Leisure Local with particular regard to developing local Leisure facilities accessible to communities.

 There is already an approved budget of £2,100,000 for capital improvements to the existing centres.
 This includes £500,000 as match funding for the decarbonisation project.
 This is on top of a current investment of £2.8m taking place at Bamber Bridge Leisure Centre to create a new Playing Pitch hub supported by a £816,000 grant from the Football Foundation.

+The intention following a decision not to commission a new Leisure facility will be to bring forward the proposition in respect of significant investment and improvement in the Councils current facilities, estimated to be circa £6m.
+This will be done in May this year but is likely to include:

+Poolside improvements to all changing areas

+Reconfiguration and remodelling of all reception areas

+Replacement of windows and provision of external cladding

+Improvements to dry side facilities

+Sports hall flooring refurbishment

+Full external and internal work including landscaping and replacement of existing gym equipment

 Phase 1 investment in the Council’s Leisure Centres